jooyeon111/stag/README.md

 We are going to provide control logic and automatic RTL test soon.

-## 5 parameters that make up the systolic tensor arrays
+## 5 essential systolic tensor array parameters
 R: The row of block PE
 C: The column of block PE
 A: The row of tensor PE